The monopolist's free boundary problem in the plane: Introduction

 \begin{remark}[An analytic interface] Any portion of $\p \Omega_0$ lying outside $\overline{\Omega_1 \cup \cdots \cup \Omega_{n-1} \cup \p\Omega}$ is smooth --- in fact locally analytic --- by the theory of the obstacle problem \cite{Caffarelli77,Caffarelli98}.
 Indeed, on any open ball in $\Omega$ exhausted by $\Omega_0$ and $\Omega_n$, $u$ is a convex solution of $ \frac1{n+1}\Delta u = 1_{\{u>0\}}(x)$.
 Thus $\Omega_0$ is convex, and subsequently has Lipschitz boundary which improves to locally analytic by the regularity for the obstacle problem (see also \cite[Theorem 7.3]{Figalli18}).
 Theorem \ref{thm:description-on-square} below gives examples of square domains in the plane for which this portion is nonempty. \end{remark}

-It is immediate from the definition that $\Omega_i$ for $1 \leq i \leq n-1$ are a union of nontrivial equivalence classes; the key conclusion is these extend to the boundary (i.e. if $x \in \Omega_i$ for $1 \leq i \leq n-1$ then $\tilde{x} \cap \partial \Omega \neq \emptyset$).
+It is immediate from the definition that $\Omega_i$ for $1 \leq i \leq n-1$ are a union of nontrivial equivalence classes; the key conclusion is these extend to the boundary (i.e. if $x \in \Omega_i$ for $1 \leq i \leq n-1$ then $\overline{\tilde{x}} \cap \partial \Omega \neq \emptyset$).
+This offers some hope that the interior solution can be inferred from its boundary behaviour.
 The PDE in point (3) has been considered in more generality by Rochet and Chon\'e \cite{RochetChone98}.
-Note the economic interpretation of (1): no bunches of positive measure are sold apart from the null product; as we shall see during the proof of (2), any product sold to more than one consumer lies on the boundary of the set of products sold.
+Note the economic interpretation of (1): no bunches of positive measure are sold {apart from} the null product; as we shall see during the proof of (2), any product sold to more than one consumer lies on the boundary of the set of products sold.
 Thus the entire interior of the set of products sold consists of individually customized products.
-Our proof of Theorem \ref{thm:structure-convexity} and some subsequent results requires a new proposition asserting that a.e. on the boundary of a convex domain $\Omega$, the minimizer of \eqref{eq:monopolist} satisfies the boundary condition $(Du(x)-x) \cdot \mathbf{n} \geq 0$ where $\mathbf{n}$ is the outer unit normal to $\Omega$.
-Established in Proposition \ref{prop:neumann-sign}, it can be interpreted to mean that the normal component of any boundary distortion in product selected can never be inward.
+Our proof of Theorem \ref{thm:structure-convexity} and some subsequent results requires a new proposition asserting that a.e. on the boundary of a convex domain $\Omega$, the minimizer of \eqref{eq:monopolist} satisfies the boundary condition $({D^{ +}u}(x)-x) \cdot \mathbf{n} \geq 0$, where $\mathbf{n}$ is the outer unit normal to $\Omega$.
+Established in Proposition \ref{prop:neumann-sign} (see Proposition \ref{P:neumann-sign-} for replacing $D^+u$ by $D^-u$), it can be interpreted to mean that the normal component of any boundary distortion in product selected can never be inward.
 Moreover, in convex polyhedral domains and certain other situations, we are able to extend the interior regularity $u \in C^{1,1}_{\text{loc}}(\Omega)$ of Caffarelli and Lions \cite{CaffarelliLions06+} \cite{mccann2023c} to the smooth parts of the fixed boundary, Theorem \ref{thm:boundary-regularity}.